The U.S. & Gavi, the Vaccine Alliance

 The U.S. government has supported Gavi since its creation.
 President Clinton made the initial U.S. pledge to the newly formed partnership in 2000, and the U.S. provided its first contribution in 2001.21 Currently, the U.S. supports Gavi through financial contributions, participation in Gavi’s governance, and providing technical assistance.
 It also supports other global immunization activities that, while separate, support the work of Gavi.

-U.S. financial support to Gavi has grown over time and includes direct contributions to Gavi but, thus far, has not included support for Gavi’s innovative financing mechanisms.22 The U.S. has contributed to Gavi every year since 2001, with U.S. contributions increasing from $48 million in 2001 to $290 million in 2018 (Figure 1).23
+U.S. financial support to Gavi has grown over time and includes direct contributions to Gavi but, thus far, has not included support for Gavi’s innovative financing mechanisms.22 The U.S. has contributed to Gavi every year since 2001, with U.S. contributions increasing from $48 million in 2001 to $290 million in 2018 (Figure 1).23 The current Administration requested $250 million for FY 2019.24

 The U.S. government has made two multi-year pledges of support to Gavi.
 The first pledge was made in June 2011 for $450 million over three years, a pledge which was met through U.S. contributions in 2012 through 2014.
 A second pledge was made in January 2015 for $1 billion over four years.
 Congress met this pledge with its Gavi appropriations between FY 2015 and FY 2018.